Scribble-Works/preptime-api/README.md

 You will then have to create your environment variables in a .env file with the following variables:

--HUBSPOT_KEY - The API key to communicate with hubspot crm -HUBSPOT_FORMID - Form Id for contact us form created on hubspot crm linked to the contact us form on the front-end.
+- HUBSPOT_KEY - The API key to communicate with hubspot crm
+- HUBSPOT_FORMID - Form Id for contact us form created on hubspot crm linked to the contact us form on the front-end.
--HUBSPOT_PORTALID - The unique key for your app created on hubspot crm
+- HUBSPOT_PORTALID - The unique key for your app created on hubspot crm

 Now start the development server with the following command: